airbytehq/airbyte/docs/integrations/sources/hubspot.md

 #### Private App setup (Recommended for Airbyte Open Source)

-If you are authenticating via a Private App, please refer to the [official HubSpot documentation](https://developers.hubspot.com/docs/api/private-apps) for a detailed guide and explanation.
+If you are authenticating via a Private App, you will need to use your Access Token to set up the connector.
+Please refer to the
+[official HubSpot documentation](https://developers.hubspot.com/docs/api/private-apps) for a detailed guide on how to set up the Private App and acquire the Access Token.

 #### OAuth setup for Airbyte Open Source (Not recommended)